 Similarly, the attention vector $z^{\textit{buffer}}_t$ (which only affects input tokens in the buffer in $c_t$) is calculated as:

 The other two regular attention heads $z_t$ are computed as originally described in \citet{Vaswani2017}.
-All resulting attention vectors are combined and fed to subsequent linear and \textsc{Softmax} layers to finally choose the next action $a_t$ among the permitted transitions in state configuration $c_t$ (according to a specific transition system $S$).
+All resulting attention vectors are combined and passed through subsequent linear and \textsc{Softmax} layers (as depicted in Fig.~\ref{fig:network}) to ultimately select the next action $a_t$ from the permitted transitions in state configuration $c_t$, according to a specific transition system $S$.

-Lastly, please note that, not only transition systems described in Section~\ref{sec:shift-reduce} can be implemented in this neural architecture, but any shift-reduce parser for task-oriented semantic parsing can be added to this framework.
+Finally, note that this neural architecture is flexible enough to implement not only the transition systems described in Section~\ref{sec:shift-reduce}, but also any shift-reduce parser for task-oriented semantic parsing.

-\paragraph{Training objective} Each shift-reduce parser is trained by minimizing the total log loss (implemented as a cross-entropy loss) of choosing the correct sequence of transitions $A = a_0, \dots , a_{m-1}$ to generate the gold TOP tree $Y_g$ for the user utterance $X$:
+\paragraph{Training objective} Each shift-reduce parser is trained through the minimization of the overall log loss (implemented as a cross-entropy loss) when selecting the correct sequence of transitions $A = a_0, \dots , a_{m-1}$ to generate the gold TOP tree $Y_g$ for the user utterance $X$:

 where the transition $a_t$ (predicted in time step $t$) is conditioned by previous action predictions ($a_{<t}$).